nvarsh/goodside-react-native-interview/README.md

     1. Ensure solution uses separate navigators
 2. The login page
     1. Inputs should be an email address and password
-    2. A “Login” button that will push the user
+    2. A “Login” button that will push the user to the home screen
-    3. A “Remember Me” functionality that will pre-populate email & password (but still requires user to click “Login”)
+    3. A “Remember Me” functionality that will pre-populate email & password (but still requires user to click “Login”), so the next time I open the app the fields are filled.
     4. For the sake of time, lets assume all users who log in with arbitrary credentials are existing users
 3. Sign up page
     1. Email must be valid (has only one @, does not contain symbols)